Alluxio/alluxio/docs/en/core-services/Caching.md

 Alluxio applies asynchronous eviction in the background.
 It relies on a periodic space reserver thread in each worker to evict data.
 When the worker storage utilization reaches a maximum threshold, it evicts data until the usage reaches a minimum threshold.
-The two thresholds are configurable, labeled as the high and low watermarks respectively.
+The two thresholds are configurable, labeled as the high and low watermarks, respectively.
 In the case where we have 216 GB of storage on a worker, eviction can be triggered at about 200 GB to reduce storage utilization to 160 GB by setting the high watermark to 90% and the low watermark to 75%.